7 Terminal Tools I Can't Live Without (That Most Developers Don't Know About)

 • Automatic paging for long files

-Once you use bat, going back to plain cat feels like reading code on a typewriter.
+Once you use bat, plain cat feels like reading code on a typewriter.

 4. tldr — Man Pages for Humans